 Current + Upcoming

-Sunday March 30, 2014 from 7:45-10pm for a screening of our PSA & panel discussion.
+Sunday March 30, 2014 from 7:45-10pm, screening of our PSA & panel discussion.
 "Yeah, That's What She Said" is an amazing weekend-long arts and education festival with programming by and for self-identified women.
 There are also public events (including our screening) for people of all gender expressions.

 "Yeah, That's What She Said"